 The I-130 template consists of 12 pages that are divided into nine parts.
 Below we explain how to fill out the I-130 form correctly and with clear instructions.

-Remember that you can contact us directly and book your free consultation.
+Remember that you can contact us directly and book your private consultation.
 Our immigration lawyers at the Los Angeles offices will be delighted to help you fill out form I-130.
 Lluis Llaw is a reference in immigration matters and that is why the firm has been solving all kinds of requests for more than 50 years.

 Part 1.
 Relationship